jvkloc/sonic_move/wheels/README.md

 Python interface needs to be installed using the XDA wheel file.
 Make sure to have the correct version of python and pip installed on your machine.
-WIndows wheel files come with the MTSDK Windows download: MTw Awnida from https://www.movella.com/support/software-documentation
+Windows wheel files come with the SDK Windows download: MTw Awnida from https://www.movella.com/support/software-documentation

 1. Make sure to have "wheel" installed on your machine: